gangliao/TIGER/README.md

 We already added these negative test cases in directory `/testCases/test-phaseI`, please refer to our [Phase1-Testing and Output](https://github.com/gangliao/Tiger-Compiler/blob/master/Phase1-Testing%20and%20Output.pdf) to find more details.

-As a simple example, consider `test32.tiger` in directory `/testCases/test-phaseI`, Its tiger code as follows:
+As a simple example, consider `test32.tiger` in directory `/testCases/test-phaseI`, Its tiger code is as follows:

 ```c++
 /* test for loop expression type as float, this should generate error */